Special Operations

 Emergency Management Director

-Cognitive skills your 11U3 training built — and where they transfer.
+Cognitive skills your 11U3 training built — and where they transfer in civilian work.

 Situational Awareness